Secondary specific workshops boost rigor and engagement

 #1) Professional Development

-In our initial year of collaboration we provided two days of professional development centered around strategies to increase engagement and rigor, with a focus on Math 1 and 2 content.
+In our initial year of collaboration I provided multiple days of professional development centered around strategies to increase engagement and rigor, with a focus on Math 1 and 2 content.
+In our second year of work together, we dove into the challenging topic of grading equity.

 #2) Department Chair Coaching

-Each month we virtually met with the department chairs to provide leadership coaching and equip them to lead transformational math department meetings.
+Each month I virtually met with the department chairs to provide leadership coaching and equip them to lead transformational math department meetings.

-Survey results conducted at the end of the workshop show that teachers who attend our PD are feeling better equipped to reach ALL students more effectively:
+Survey results conducted at the end of each year show that teachers who attend my PD are feeling better equipped to reach ALL students more effectively:

 84% of teachers who attended our PD said they were “extremely likely” to use a strategy presented in the session